jimporter/bfg9000/doc/user/reference.md

 *None* to *libs* in order to explicitly indicate that the library is header-only.

-This rule recognizes the following environment variables:
+This function recognizes the following environment variables:
 [`CLASSPATH`](environment-vars.md#classpath),
 [`CPATH`](environment-vars.md#cpath),
 [`INCLUDE`](environment-vars.md#include),